N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Conclusion Summary

-• What the new Engineer/Specialist visa guidance says and when the N2 requirement is likely to apply
+• What was confirmed in the new Engineer/Specialist in Humanities/International Services visa guidelines, and when the N2 requirement applies

 What are the new guidelines for the Engineer/Specialist in Humanities visa?